ThomasGesseyJones/ErrorAffirmations/.github/CONTRIBUTING.md

 All tests should pass before you submit a pull request.
 New features and bug fixes should be accompanied by tests.
-If you are unsure how to test your code, please ask!
+If you are unsure how to test your code, the issue or pull request comment thread is a good place to ask for help.
 If your contribution reduces the coverage of the test suite, it will fail testing and will not be merged.